• Skip to main content

 7. Spread the soft butter over the dough, leaving 1 inch along the longest rectangular edges.
 This will allow you to close the roll once it's ready and ensure it doesn't open up while baking.

-Roll dough starting from one of the longer edges.
+Roll the dough starting from one of the longer edges.
 Keep it tight, but don't press it.
 Once you've reached the other long edge, pinch it to close.

 A long pastry roll on a kitchen counter.